frbl/writing-tips/scratch.md

 - Use consistent styles (e.g. don't mix up tool-kits or toolkits, but use one).
 - Don't use synonymes for complicated concepts.

+## Referring to figures
+Always refer to figures from the text

 # Referencing work

 ## Quoting vs paraphrasing